TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11 sets permissions for files and directories recursively Script 12 creates a directory with permissions specified Script 13 changes group of hello file to school
+Script 14 changes the owner and group owner of a file at the same time